ryangerardwilson/vimtutor-advanced/text.md

 to death.
 Use it wrong, and you'll still be lost; use it right, and you'll look like you know what you're doing.

+1. Use <Space>fb to fuzzy search within the current file, use <Ctrl-n>/<Ctrl-p>
+to toggle, and hit enter to go to the line you want.

-1. Fire it up with <space>ff to find files—type a few letters, and it fuzzy- matches across your cwd.
+2. Fire it up with <space>ff to find files—type a few letters, and it fuzzy- matches across your cwd.
 Hit Enter to open in the current buffer, or Ctrl-v/Ctrl-x for vertical/horizontal split.
 Pro: Ignores .git crap by default;
 con: If your repo's huge, blame Git, not Neovim.

-2. Search inside files: <space>fg for live grep.
+3. Search inside specific files: <space>fg for live grep.
 Type your query, and it rips through contents with ripgrep (Omarchy ships it, right?
 If not, pacman -S ripgrep, you lazy bum).
 Results show context lines—select and jump straight to the line.
 Add --hidden or whatever flags if you're digging in dotfiles.

-3. Buffer hopping: <space>fb lists open buffers fuzzy-style.
+4. Buffer hopping: <space>fb lists open buffers fuzzy-style.
 Way better than cycling with <S-h/l>.
 Or <space>fh for help tags if you're too proud to :help but need a reminder on some obscure command.

-4. Git goodies: <space>gs for git status, <space>gc for commits—fuzzy search
-history like a pro.
-Stage hunks or blame lines without leaving Neovim.
-If Telescope bitches about missing deps, check Mason or yell at upstream.

-This is why Neovim beats Vim classic: plugins that actually work without 50 lines of config.
-But if you over-rely on fuzzy, you'll forget real commands—don't be that guy submitting patches with typos.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 LESSON 9 SUMMARY